We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 First, the both of us have worked directly with the fallen angels and know the plans of Satan to influence the world at large, specifically to infiltrate Christianity.
 This “warrior mentality” is something that is encouraged by the demonic because it fits in perfectly with Satan’s end-time plans to infiltrate every society and culture across the earth.

 Because the fallen angels are warriors, and they train certain humans to be receptive of this warring spirit.
-We addressed this in our book when we talked about how certain individuals in charismatic groups are being trained “to be used as vehicles for very powerful demonic forces, facilitating the expansion of Satan’s kingdom and paving the way for the final Antichrist.” (page 126) (Link: Point Three — In Preparation for Receiving the Antichrist)
+We addressed this in our book when we talked about how certain individuals in charismatic groups are being trained “to be used as vehicles for very powerful demonic forces, facilitating the expansion of Satan’s kingdom and paving the way for the final Antichrist.”
+(Link: Point Three — In Preparation for Receiving the Antichrist)

-And on page 232 we wrote: “By keeping the chosen charismatic warrior-minded and warrior-focused, the charismatic believes the warring spirit they are being led by is of God, not realizing they are being prepared to be a vehicle for the fallen to channel their messages through, or to be used as a walk-in.”
+We also wrote: “By keeping the chosen charismatic warrior-minded and warrior-focused, the charismatic believes the warring spirit they are being led by is of God, not realizing they are being prepared to be a vehicle for the fallen to channel their messages through, or to be used as a walk-in.”
 (Link: Final Review)

 1. Getting the chosen charismatic hooked on the spiritual high they receive by being plugged into the “Christ Consciousness,” and teaching them, through the positive and negative reinforcement of giving or withholding the spiritual drug, on how to follow the bidding of the demonic.